rails/rails/guides/source/api_documentation_guidelines.md

 ### Bash / Command-line

-For command-line examples, always prefix the command with `$`, the output doesn't have to be prefixed with anything.
+For command-line examples, always prefix the command with `$`.
+The output doesn't have to be prefixed with anything.

 ```ruby
 # Run the following command: